 The McMaster Health Forum is proud to partner with the following organizations who have agreed to host undergraduate students over the course of the program:

-Africa Centre for Evidence at the University of Johannesburg, South Africa
+South Africa Centre for Evidence, South Africa

 REACH Policy at Makerere University’s College of Health Sciences, Uganda